OUR POSITIONS

 2. Pet resumes including vaccination records, proof of desexing and microchipping (and registration for dogs), and certificates of completion of a dog obedience course.

-4. signed Pet Agreement which outlines rules and regulations, including clear jointly agreed procedures in case the agreement is broken e.g. warnings, hearings, and follow-up actions
+4. A signed Pet Agreement which outlines rules and regulations, including clear jointly agreed procedures in case the agreement is broken e.g. warnings, hearings, and follow-up actions.

 For Sample Pet Policy Guidelines: http://www.petnet.com.au/rent/tenants.html